 Although master features reside within the workspace and release where they will be completed, you can assign a master feature to child features from multiple workspaces and releases.

-Reporting on master features
+Report on master features

 Once you have your master features defined, you can create reports to share with your stakeholders.
 The toggle that appears on the features roadmap allows you to visualize the master features that will be shipping in upcoming releases.
 You can also build custom analytics reports and roadmaps with data from master features.